 While the majority of these sheep end up as mutton chops, some are kept for their wool.
 Additionally, some folks simply enjoy keeping Suffolk sheep as pets.

-Join the United Suffolk Sheep Association (USSA) when you acquire these sheep to get more info.
+Join the United Suffolk Sheep Association (USSA) when you acquire this breed to get more info.